mbakhoff/sockets-template/readme.md

 The main thing to consider when designing a syntax is to make it easy to decode.
 The decoder should never guess the size of the message or read until no data is left in the input stream.
+Sending the message type and length before the message helps with that.

 ### Avoid messages without syntax